Crypto Pump and Dumps: How To Spot & Avoid Them

 • Stay informed and vigilant.
 The crypto industry is slowly becoming more mature and professional, but it is still in its relative infancy.
 Investors that are active in the scene must always remain aware of the industry’s current state, as it is still prone to exploitations, and several crypto exchange hacks.
 There are even some public groups that proudly flaunt which coin they are planning to pump and dump next – giving investors warning on which cryptocurrencies to avoid.

-What To Do If You’ve Fallen For A Crypto Pump & Dump?
+This Is What You Need To Do If You’ve Fallen For A Pump & Dump

-As soon as an investor finds out they’re a victim of a pump and dump scheme, they should sell the token that is responsible.
+As soon as an investor finds out they’re a victim of a pump-and-dump scheme, they should sell the responsible token.
 If they’re lucky, they may be able to exit their position before the rest of the market reacts, avoiding massive losses or holding onto a worthless coin.

-If the victim is too late, they should alert authorities – especially if the amount lost was substantial.
+If the victim is too late, they should alert authorities – especially if the amount lost is substantial.
 There are several bodies that might be worth contacting in this situation, including:

-The crypto exchange that was used to buy/sell the asset.
-The exchange can pause trading and attempt to pursue wallets that moved large amounts of the crypto.
-The police might not be able to directly help, but they can re-direct victims to relevant bodies that have expertise on these kinds of incidents.
+The crypto exchange that was used to buy/sell the asset can pause trading and attempt to pursue wallets that moved large amounts of crypto.
+The police might not be able to help directly, but they can redirect victims to relevant bodies that have expertise in these kinds of incidents.

-There is unfortunately no guarantee that the authorities will catch the scammers or reclaim lost funds.
-In most instances, any losses will be permanent.
-However, by acting quickly investors give themselves the best chance of being reimbursed and recovering any lost funds.
+Unfortunately, there is no guarantee that the authorities will catch the scammers or reclaim lost funds.
+In most instances, losses will be permanent.
+However, by acting quickly, investors give themselves the best chance of being reimbursed and recovering any lost funds.

 Frequently Asked Questions